-BRAC Launches Community-Based Tourism 'Otithi'
+BRAC launches community-based tourism 'Otithi'

 'Otithi' aims to reshape the tourism landscape in Bangladesh by ensuring that travel directly benefits local communities, empowering them through economic growth and cultural preservation.

-The 'Otithi' community-based tourism initiative will engage local communities in the tourism industry, ensuring economic benefits flow back to them—especially in rural and underserved regions.
+'Otithi' community-based tourism initiative will engage local communities in the tourism industry, ensuring that economic benefits flow back to them -- especially in rural and underserved regions.
 Beyond economic empowerment, 'Otithi' seeks to reconnect urban youths with their roots, introduce them to hidden cultural gems, and celebrate Bangladesh's diverse heritage.

 Asif Saleh, Executive Director of BRAC, spoke at the launch, stating, "Those of us who work at BRAC, travel all over the country, and we know there is so much in Bangladesh that deserves to be seen and experienced.
-If curated well, we could reimagine our tourism industry to benefit local communities.
+If curated well, we could truly reimagine our tourism industry in ways that benefit local communities.
 This vision inspired the creation of 'Otithi'.
-Starting here in Rajshahi, we aim to spotlight our unique cultural diversity and history across Bangladesh, presenting them anew to locals and foreign tourists while ensuring that local communities benefit from tourism."
+Starting here in Rajshahi, we aim to spotlight our unique cultural diversity and history across Bangladesh, presenting them anew to locals and the foreign tourists while ensuring that local communities benefit from tourism."

-The event included a musical performance by the local Indigenous band 'Karsa' and a traditional Gombhira performance—a Bangla song and dance originating in Northwestern Bangladesh.
+The event included a musical performance by the local indigenous band 'Karsa', as well as a traditional Gombhira performance -- a type of Bangla song and dance originating in Northwestern Bangladesh.

-In Rajshahi, 'Otithi' visitors can enjoy an immersive experience by exploring thousand-year-old antiquities at the Varendra Research Museum, visiting a Santal village, engaging with the pottery community, touring historic sites at Rajshahi University, cruising along the Padma River and its sandbars, discovering silk factories, and enjoying local music and delicacies.
+In Rajshahi, 'Otithi' visitors can enjoy an immersive experience by exploring thousand-year-old antiquities atthe Varendra Research Museum, visiting a Santalvillage, engaging with the pottery community, touring historic sites at Rajshahi University, cruising along the Padma river and its sandbars, discovering silk factories, and enjoying local music and delicacies.
+For more details visit https://linktr.ee/BeOurOtithi.